Quetzal-1-CubeSat-Team/quetzal1-telemetry/README.md

 ## How should you cite this repository?

-Information to cite this repository and its contents is available in the [CITACION.cff](CITATION.cff) file.
+You may cite this repository as shown below.
+Further information is available in the [CITATION.cff](CITATION.cff) file.

+> Quetzal-1 CubeSat Team.
+(2022).
+Quetzal-1 Telemetry [Data set]

 All images taken by the Quetzal-1 satellite should be attributed to [Universidad del Valle de Guatemala](https://www.uvg.edu.gt/) and The Quetzal-1 CubeSat Team.